KineticCafe/csquery/Contributing.md

 ## Contributing

-We value any contribution to Bamboo.ElasticEmailAdapter you can provide: a bug report, a feature request, or code contributions.
-Here are our guidelines for
+We value any contribution to CSQuery you can provide: a bug report, a feature request, or code contributions.
+Here are our guidelines for contributions:
-contributions:

 *   Changes *will not* be accepted without tests.
 *   Match our coding style; we use [Credo][] and `mix format`.